SteveHarrison82/simple-pageobject/README.rst

 To run the demo, clone the github repository, cd to the folder that contains this file, and then run the following command:

+This package can be run using any python test framework.
+However, installation of robotframework is necessary
+Reason: The package uses robotframework-api as a utility when used with other test framework.

+Using robotframework:
 naviage to folder where demo3.robot available run the following command
 ::